All Collections

 The decision of which condition(s) shall justify a game restart is solely at the discretion of League Officials.

 7.4.1 Restarts After GOR.
-The following are examples of situations in which a game may be restarted after GOR has been established.
+The following are examples of situations in which a game may be restarted after establishing GOR.

-7.4.1.1 If a game experiences a critical bug at any point during the match which significantly alters game stats or gameplay mechanics.
+7.4.1.1 Critical Bugs.
+If a game experiences a critical bug at any point during the match, it significantly alters game stats or gameplay mechanics.

 7.4.2 Controlled Environment.
 Certain conditions may be preserved in the event of a restart of a game that has not reached GOR.
-If, however, a match has reached GOR, then League Officials shall not retain any settings.
+If a match has reached GOR, then League Officials shall not retain any settings.

 7.4.3 Player Confirmation of Settings.
 Each team captain shall verify that every player on his/her team has finalized their intended game settings before GOR is established.
-Any error in verification is not grounds for a game restart after GOR is established.
+Any verification error is not grounds for a game restart after establishing GOR.

 7.5 Post-Game Process

 7.5.1 Break Duration.
 Teams may take time between games for quick breaks as needed.
-Breaks between games should not exceed more than five (5) minutes in order to ensure a timely finish.
-If a team needs more time, adult sponsors may communicate with one another using the PlayVS Lobby chat and agree to a longer break.
-If a team is attempting to stall the start of the next game they may be penalized by league officials after official review.
+Breaks between games should not exceed more than five (5) minutes to ensure a timely finish.
+If a team needs more time, Sponsors may communicate with one another using the PlayVS Lobby chat and agree to a longer break.
+If a team attempts to stall the start of the next game, league officials may penalize them after an official review.

 7.5.2 Tech Notes.
-After each game, players will identify any tech issues with their adult sponsor that may require fixing before the next game begins.
-This will allow their adult sponsor to communicate with the other team on any delays.
+After each game, players will identify any tech issues with their Sponsor that may require fixing before the next game begins.
+This will allow their Sponsor to communicate with the other team on any delays.

 7.6 Post-Match Process

-7.6.2 Disputes.
-In the event that any member of a team violates the competitive Code of Conduct, or that match results are submitted incorrectly, the reporting adult sponsor may submit an official Match Dispute on the Match Lobby page on any completed match.
+In the event that any member of a team violates the competitive Code of Conduct or that match results are submitted incorrectly, the reporting adult sponsor may submit an official Match Dispute on the Match Lobby page on any completed match.

 Matches are able to be disputed up until one (1) week from the original scheduled match time.
 Exceptions to the rule are as follows:

-• 7.6.2.1.
+7.6.2.1.
 Disputing Rescheduled Matches.
-Matches rescheduled outside the original scheduled date must be submitted/disputed immediately upon match completion.
+Matches rescheduled outside the originally scheduled date must be submitted/disputed immediately upon match completion.

 7.7 Match Spectating